darrendignam/middlemanager-demo/README.md

 ```

 ### More on errors
 It is always a good practice to sanity check the response to make sure it what you expect.
-Perhaps the http response is 200 but the message body is not JSON, but text from the apache or nginx server or proxy between yoy and the API.
+Perhaps the http response is 200 but the message body is not JSON, but text from the apache or nginx server or proxy between you and the API.